ajgoward/Daddies_recipes_MS3/README.md

 *	(Most important) do it in a time efficient way

 ### How will they achieve it:
-* By making my website mobile first I can achieve a suitable layout of the website across all platforms just for the instance a user looks at it on mobile/tablet/desktop
+* By making my website mobile-first I can achieve a suitable layout of the website across all platforms just for the instance a user looks at it on mobile/tablet/desktop

-*	The first page will contain a about the website features
+* The first page will contain the website features

 * There will be different pages so a user can jump from to the most relevant information

 * There will be a search bar to search for recipes

-* there will be a profile page where the user can only edit and delete there own recipes
+* There will be a profile page where the user can only edit and delete there own recipes

-*	there will be clear buttons for Deleting and Editing Recipes
+* There will be clear buttons for Deleting and Editing Recipes
 * There will be a clear form to add/edit recipes with sections for image URL, recipe name, time to make the recipe, ingredients, method

-*   there will be a sign in page so they can access the said functions
+* There will be a sign-in page so they can access the said functions

 ## Existing Features
 *	Navigation bar- allows all users to select the content they want to view by simply clicking them, this also collapses into a toggle on mobile devices to maintain space

-*	Subheadings-this allows users find the information they need
+* Subheadings-this allows users to find the information they need
 * Sign in / sign up page – this allows the user to sign up to use features
 * A search bar - so the user can find recipes
-*	An accordion style recipe page – so the user can click on there chosen recipe and can view it
+* An accordion-style recipe page – so the user can click on their chosen recipe and can view it
 * A delete button – which is clear and red so a user can click and delete the recipe
 * An edit button- this takes the user to the edit form which they can fill out and edit the recipe and is taken back to the recipe page once complete
-*	A add a recipe page so the user can add there recipe
+* A add a recipe page so the user can add their recipe
-*   A 404 handler so the user doesnt have to use the back buttons on the browser
+* A 404 handler so the user doesn't have to use the back buttons on the browser
 ### Features I would like

-*   ability to add an image to the database from the user’s files e.g. a jpeg
+*   Ability to add an image to the database from the user’s files e.g. a jpeg
 ### Technologies used
-*	HTML5- standard language of a webpage
+*	HTML5- the standard language of a webpage

 * CSS3- for customised styling
 * jQuery – for styling options like navbar, the images, accordion
-*   Flask- this was used for template inheritance and to viiew the data in a clear and styled manner
+* Flask- this was used for template inheritance and to view the data in a clear and styled manner
-*   Python3 – for loading the html pages, accessing the mongo dB database and displaying
+* Python3 – for loading the HTML pages, accessing the mongo dB database and displaying
 * mongo dB – this is the database system that I used to store all data and then display it on the website
-*	Materialize – I used this for styling of the webpage and to make it more responsive
+* Materialize – I used this for the styling of the webpage and to make it more responsive
 ## Database Schema

 ### Users